sudheerj/datastructures-algorithms/src/javascript/algorithms/stack/1.sortStack/sortStack.md

-**Description:**
+# Sort Stack

+Sorting a stack means arranging its elements in ascending order (smallest on top) using only stack operations and an auxiliary stack.
+This is a classic problem that demonstrates stack manipulation and algorithmic thinking.
+The stack is sorted using another temporary stack, without using any other data structures like arrays or linked lists.

+## Problem Statement

 Given a stack of integers `nums`, sort it in ascending order using another temporary stack.

-## Examples:
+## Examples

-Example 1
+**Example 1**
 Input: [8, 2, 4, 1, 5, 3]
 Output: [1, 2, 3, 4, 5, 8]

-Example 2
+**Example 2**
 Input: [6, 5, 4, 3, 2, 1]
 Output: [1, 2, 3, 4, 5, 6]

-**Algorithmic Steps:**
+## Algorithm

-This problem is solved with the help of **stack push & pop** to sort the elements in a particular order.
-The algorithmic approach can be summarized as follows:
+This problem is solved using stack push and pop operations to sort the elements.
+The approach is as follows:

-1. Accept the input stack as an argument to sort its elements.

-2. Add a preliminary check by verifying the size of the stack less than one or not.
-If it is, just return from the function.
+1. If the stack has less than one element, return immediately.

-3. Create a stack implementation(i.e, `myStack`) based on array.
-It includes push, pop and peek operations.

-4. Create a temporary stack(`tempStack`) for storing the intermediate results inorder to calculate the sorted stack.
+2. Create a temporary stack (`tempStack`) to store intermediate results.

-5. Iterate over the input stack `stack` until the elements exists in input stack.

-6. For each iteration,
+3. While the input stack is not empty:
-   1. Get the top value of input stack and store it in `temp` variable.
+    - Pop the top element from the input stack and store it in a variable `temp`.
-   2. Iterate over the temporary stack until it's size is greater than zero and the top value of temporary stack is greater than temp value.
+    - While `tempStack` is not empty and its top element is greater than `temp`:
-   3. For each above nested iteration, get the top element from temporary stack and push it to the input stack.
-This step helps to move higher values from temporary stack to insert lower values at the beginning.
+        - Pop from `tempStack` and push it back to the input stack.
-   4. If the condition of step2 is not satisfied, push the element to the temporary stack.
+    - Push `temp` onto `tempStack`.

-7. Update the input stack with the elements of temporary stack to sort the elements in an ascending order.
+4. Once done, transfer all elements from `tempStack` back to the input stack so that they are sorted in ascending order.

-**Time and Space complexity:**

-This algorithm has a time complexity of `O(n*2)`, where `n` is the number of elements in an array.
-This is because of traversal over the characters in a stack and temporary stack.

-Here, we used stack data structure store the sorted elements in a temporary stack.
-Hence, the space complexity will be `O(n)`.
+## Complexity

+- **Time Complexity:** O(n²) in the worst case, due to nested stack operations.
+- **Space Complexity:** O(n), for the auxiliary stack.